Changing Employee Behavior and Breaking Old Habits Are Hard

 Bad habits can be broken, and new behaviors can supplant old ways of doing things.
 Define your new goal, be ready to fight your brain when it directs you back to the old routine, and regularly reinforce the value of new habits and behaviors.

-To learn more about changing employee behaviors, download The Must Have 7 Principles of Effective Training
+To learn more about changing employee behaviors, download The Must Have 7 Principles of Effective Corporate Training Programs

 Get key strategy, culture, and talent tools from industry experts that work